Equal Access: Universal Design of Your Project

 - Are printed materials in your facility or at an event within easy reach from a variety of heights and without furniture blocking access?

-- Do electronic resources, including web pages, adhere to accessibility standards adopted, your institution, or your project or funding source?
-Section 508 Standards for Electronic and Information Technology (www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-section-508-standards/section-508-standards) and Web Accessibility Initiative (WAI) (www.w3.org/WAI/) are most commonly used.
+- Do electronic resources, including web pages, adhere to accessibility standards adopted by your institution, project or funding source?
+Web Accessibility Initiative (WAI) are the guidelines most commonly used.
 For example, are text alternatives provided for graphic images on web pages?
 Can the content be accessed with a text-only browser and by using the keyboard alone?
-For general information about making your website accessible to everyone, consult the video and presentation World Wide Access: Accessible Web Design at www.uw.edu/doit/Video/www.html.
+For general information about making your website accessible to everyone, consult the video and presentation World Wide Access: Accessible Web Design.

 - Do you include a statement on your website affirming your commitment to accessible design?
 For example, you could include the following statement: “We strive to make our website accessible to everyone.
 We provide text descriptions of graphic images and photos.
 Video clips are open-captioned and audio-described.
 Suggestions for increasing the accessibility of these pages are welcome.”